How to: Create UML Class Diagrams from Code

 Add a UML class diagram to the modeling project:

-On the Architecture menu, click New Diagram.
+On the Architecture menu, choose New Diagram.
 In the Add New Diagram dialog box, select UML Class Diagram.

 Open Architecture Explorer:

-On the Architecture menu, point to Windows, and then click Architecture Explorer.
+On the Architecture menu, choose Windows, Architecture Explorer.

 Drag namespaces or types from Architecture Explorer to the UML class diagram surface.